CFOs See Improved Hiring Outlook for Fourth Quarter

 MENLO PARK, CA, Sept.
 7, 2011 -- Chief financial officers (CFOs) interviewed for the Robert Half Financial Hiring Index forecast an increase in hiring during the fourth quarter of 2011.
 Twelve percent of executives anticipate adding full-time accounting and finance employees, while 7 percent expect staff reductions.
 The net 5 percent of CFOs planning to hire is up four points from the third-quarter study and the highest projection in three years.

 The Robert Half Financial Hiring Index, part of the company's quarterly Professional Employment Report, is based on telephone interviews with 1,400 CFOs across the United States.
-It was conducted by an independent research firm and developed by Robert Half International, the world's first and largest staffing services firm specializing in accounting and finance.
+It was conducted by an independent research firm and developed by Robert Half, the world's first and largest staffing services firm specializing in accounting and finance.
 Robert Half has been tracking financial hiring activity in the United States since 1992.

-"Though companies are still generally conservative in their hiring outlooks, many are expanding their accounting and finance departments and need professionals with the right skills to help them accommodate new growth opportunities," said Max Messmer, chairman and CEO of Robert Half International.
+"Though companies are still generally conservative in their hiring outlooks, many are expanding their accounting and finance departments and need professionals with the right skills to help them accommodate new growth opportunities," said Max Messmer, chairman and CEO of Robert Half.
 "Businesses also are adding staff in response to voluntary turnover as more employees are attracted by offers from other companies."

 CFOs reported optimism about the overall outlook for their companies.
 Ninety-one percent of executives expressed at least some confidence in their firms' growth potential in the fourth quarter.
 Fifty-five percent of respondents said they are very confident, while 36 percent reported being somewhat confident.